alexandzors/PlexWatchDog/README.md

 # What do I do?

 PlexWatchDog monitors your Plex Media Server via the local web interface.
 If the web client returns a code other than Status 200 (aka Okay!) the script will automatically:
-1. Send a notifcation to a configured endpoint (Discord, or Cachet currently)
+1. Send a notification to a configured endpoint (Discord, or Cachet currently)
 2. Automatically kill all Plex processes
 3. Restart the Plex Media Server.exe.